 Getting ill from taking the wrong person’s medication is very likely.
 The medications are not for you; they are for someone else and taking them will have adverse effects on your health.

-The pharmacist or the hospital nurse should be doing their job and not giving you the wrong person’s medication.
+The pharmacist or the hospital nurse should reduce medication errors by ensuring they give you the appropriate medication.

 Some of the consequences of getting the wrong person’s medication include: